mfaani/mfaani/content/posts/devtools/whats-the-difference-between-an-app-bundle-and-a-binary/index.md

 By passing `-p` you can turn it into a package.
 When Xcode builds your app, it does it in a two step process:
 1. Create all dependent targets
-2. Create your app wrapper/directory and then place everything in the right place.
+2. Create your app wrapper/directory and then copy everything in the right place.
+To use Xcode jargon, the frameworks will get **Embedded** into the app bundle/wrapper.

 🔍: Make sure you go and inspect the app bundle and see its content.
 You can even do this for your `/Applications` directory of your macos as well.